Frequently Asked Questions

 What happens in bad weather?

-A good rain jacket with hood is essential and we recommend over pants both made from waterproof breathable fabrics.
-Apart from extreme weather events we walk in all conditions.
+A good rain jacket with hood is essential and we recommend over pants if you don't like getting your legs wet, both made from waterproof breathable fabrics.
+Apart from extreme weather events like severe thunderstorms or high fire danger days, we walk in all conditions.
 With the right clothing you can enjoy walking in all weather conditions.

 Can I do this with a pre-existing medical condition?